Generalised T-links Represent All Links in the 3-Sphere: Lorenz-like templates and trip number

-A \emph{template} is a compact branched $2$-manifold with nonempty boundary.
-Such a branched surface is endowed with a semiflow constructed from the joining and splitting charts as shown in \cite[Figure~2.4]{Ghrist-Holmes-Sullivan:KnotsALinksInThreeDimFlows}.
-A famous example is the \emph{Lorenz template} (see \reffig{LorenzTemplate}, left), which is a geometric model introduced by Guckenheimer and Williams \cite{Guckenheimer-Williams:StructuralStabilityOfLorenzAttractors,Williams:StructureOfLorenzAttractors} for studying Lorenz flow.
-Tucker \cite{Tucker:Smale14thProblem} later justified the geometric model.
-Lorenz links can thus be considered as links embedded in the Lorenz template and studied using symbolic dynamics (see \cite{Williams:StructureOfLorenzAttractors, Birman-Williams:KnottedPeriodicOrbitsInDynamicalSystemsI}).
+A \emph{template} is a compact branched \(2\)-manifold with nonempty boundary, equipped with a semiflow locally modelled on joining and splitting charts; see \cite[Figure~2.4]{Ghrist-Holmes-Sullivan:KnotsALinksInThreeDimFlows}.
+A fundamental example is the \emph{Lorenz template} (see Figure~\ref{Fig:LorenzTemplate}, left).
+It was introduced by Guckenheimer and Williams \cite{Guckenheimer-Williams:StructuralStabilityOfLorenzAttractors, Williams:StructureOfLorenzAttractors} as a geometric model for the Lorenz flow, and Tucker \cite{Tucker:Smale14thProblem} later justified this model.
+We regard a \emph{Lorenz link} as a link embedded in the Lorenz template; equivalently, Lorenz links are the links represented by periodic orbits carried by this template.

-In \cite{Hui-Rodriguez:BunchesUpperVolume}, the second and third authors developed the bunch algorithm for constructing Lorenz links in the Lorenz template when a code word is given.
-The bunch algorithm provided the basics and insights for finding an upper volume bound for Lorenz link complements that is independent of the word exponents and quadratic in the trip number, which is the braid index of the Lorenz link \cite{Franks-Williams:BraidsAndJonesPolynomial, Birman-Williams:KnottedPeriodicOrbitsInDynamicalSystemsI, Birman-Kofman:NewTwistOnLorenzLinks}.
-It turns out that the bunch algorithm can be generalised to infinitely many \emph{universal} templates, which are templates embedded in the $3$-sphere that contain every link in the $3$-sphere up to ambient isotopies (see also \cite[Definition 3.2.15]{Ghrist-Holmes-Sullivan:KnotsALinksInThreeDimFlows}).
-The following provides more details.

-\begin{definition} Let $u$, $v$ be integers.
-The \emph{$(u,v)$-Lorenz-like template $\mathscr{L}(u,v)$} is a template obtained by cutting the Lorenz template along the branch line, glue the left strip back with $u$ half twists, and glue the right strip back with $v$ half twists. \reffig{LorenzLikeTemplate} shows an example with positive half twists.
-Negative half twists are obtained by switching the crossings.
+\begin{definition} Let \(u\) and \(v\) be integers.
+The \emph{\((u,v)\)-Lorenz-like template} \(\mathscr L(u,v)\) is obtained by cutting along the branch line of the Lorenz template, regluing the left strip with \(u\) half twists, and regluing the right strip with \(v\) half twists.
+Positive and negative half twists are distinguished by the sign of the crossings.